syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/how-to/load-n-number-page.md

 ---
 layout: post
-title: Load Documents in EJ2 ASP.NET MVC PDF Viewer | Syncfusion
+title: Load N number of pages on initial loading in EJ2 ASP.NET MVC PDF Viewer | Syncfusion
-description: Learn here all about Load Documents in ASP.NET MVC PDF Viewer component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Load N number of pages on initial loading in ASP.NET MVC PDF Viewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
-control: Load Documents
+control: Load N number of pages on initial loading
 publishingplatform: ej2-asp-core-mvc
 documentation: ug
 ---